What the Tartfiddle is a #Hashtag?Anita Kirkbride

 Games or Just for Fun

 #funeralhomeslogans was a fun game that invaded the Twitterverse for a couple of days in June.
 You tweeted your funniest line for a funeral home slogan and added the #hashtag.
 Others would search for the #hashtag, find you and perhaps respond, retweet or even follow you.
 This type of #hashtag game happens all the time.
 “Late Night with Jimmy Fallon” and other popular shows encourage this by suggesting a #hashtag and picking their favourites to read on air.
-See some Jimmy Fallon examples here.
 As I am writing this, two great examples are trending on Twitter #icantgoadaywithout and #replaceawordinafamousquotewithduck.

 Many companies are offering prizes via Twitter to those who retweet a specific message or #hashtag.
-You could win everything from #cash to and #iPad for playing along.
+You could win everything from #cash to an #iPad for playing along.

 Live Tweeting from Conference or Event